octobercms/docs/3.x/extend/system/localization.md

+---
+subtitle: Learn how to translate messages in the backend area.
+---
 # Localization

 Plugins can have localization files in the **lang** subdirectory of the plugin directory.
 Plugin localization files are detected by the system automatically.
-Using localization strings are supported natively in the back-end user interface menus, form labels, etc. - if you provide the localization key instead of a real string, the system will try to load it from the localization file.
+Using localization strings are supported natively in the backend user interface menus, form labels, etc. - if you provide the localization key instead of a real string, the system will try to load it from the localization file.
 In other cases you need to load the localization string [with the API](#oc-accessing-localization-strings).

 > **Note**: For translating front-end content, [there are plugins that can be used](https://octobercms.com/plugin/rainlab-translate) for this purpose.